Python Feature Flags & Toggles: A Step-by-Step Setup Guide in a Flask Application

 Implementation of Python Feature Toggles

-For the rest of this article, I will assume a basic level of Python knowledge and web development.
+For the rest of this article, I will assume a basic knowledge level of Python and web development.

-Let’s get started with our implementation.
-At the end of this tutorial, we will have an API that allows us to manage an inventory of computer games.
 If you want to skip ahead to a particular step, you can grab the code from here.
 Each of the commits is labelled in line with the steps below.

 Step 1.
 Creating our Flask App